CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/README.md

    - Begin your journey by deploying the Azure OpenAI Service and integrating a Large Language Model (LLM).
 This will serve as the foundation for advanced linguistic intelligence in your applications.

+1. **Challenge 02: Deploy and Utilize NVIDIA Riva ASR on Azure**

+   - Deploy and utilize NVIDIA Riva ASR (Automatic Speech Recognition) on an Azure GPU-enabled virtual machine.
+You'll generate the necessary NVIDIA API keys, create and connect to a GPU-enabled Azure virtual machine, and then set up and run the NVIDIA Riva ASR container.

-1. **Challenge 02: Deploy and review the legacy Contoso Hotel app**
+1. **Challenge 03: Deploy and review the legacy Contoso Hotel app**

    -  Deploy the legacy app to a Docker container and then run the container.
 You’ll provision a PostgreSQL database instance on Azure.
 You’ll set up and review the app, and then test the app by adding a new booking.

-1. **Challenge 03: Split and repackage the Contoso Hotel app components and deploy the updated app**
+1. **Challenge 04: Split and repackage the Contoso Hotel app components and deploy the updated app**

    - You’ll split the components and refactor some code.
 Then, you’ll deploy the front-end and back-end components to separate containers.
 Finally, you’ll push the containers to ACR and run the updated app.

-1. **Challenge 04: Set up Azure resources and extract data from hotel brochures**
+1. **Challenge 05: Set up Azure resources and extract data from hotel brochures**

    - You’ll upload PDF versions of the Contoso Hotel brochures to an Azure Storage account.
 Then, you’ll use Azure Search service and Azure OpenAI service to scan the PDFs and extract information that a chatbot can use to respond to guest inquiries.

-1. **Challenge 05: Configure an AI Hub and Promptflow**
+1. **Challenge 06: Configure an AI Hub and Promptflow**

    - You’ll use Prompt Flow within Azure AI Studio.
 Azure OpenAI Prompt Flow is a development tool designed to streamline the entire lifecycle of AI applications powered by Large Language Models (LLMs).
 Prompt Flow simplifies the process of prototyping, experimenting, iterating, and deploying AI applications.

-1. **Challenge 06: Integrate the chatbot with the Contoso Hotel application**
+1. **Challenge 07: Integrate the chatbot with the Contoso Hotel application**

    - In this challenge, you will integrate the chatbot into the updated Contoso Hotel application by you setting up Visual Studio Code to run the chatbot flow locally, then deploy it to Azure Container Apps and test its integration with the Contoso Hotel application to enhance user interaction capabilities.